"There are, always and only, the bad people, but some of them are on opposite sides."

 - In InuYasha, Sesshomaru is a stoic antagonist to Inuyasha who doesn't hate his younger brother, but wants to kill him for personal reasons.
 Once Naraku teams up with Sesshomaru and almost immediately betrays him, and the latter is tended to by Rin, he more or less switches from Inuyasha's amoral antagonist into a lesser evil who is much more interested in killing Naraku.
 Spends most of the manga not officially allied to Inuyasha because he's too busy just passing through.
 This changes after Magatsuhi enters the storyline.
 From that point on, he's much more open about helping and even protecting Inuyasha's group.

-- In One Piece, X. Drake was formerly a rear-admiral of the Marines before he turned pirate.
+- X. Drake was formerly a rear-admiral of the Marines before he turned pirate.
 While there is no doubting that pirates are generally considered menaces by most of the populace, the corrupted World Government and the Marines have been shown to be just as cruel, making the nature of this change quite hazy indeed.

 - Pirate Jango went from pirate to marine.
 Unlike the above example, this is probably a closer to a Heel-Face Turn considering it was The Power of Friendship (and that pretty marine lady he saw, who was later on revealed to be Captain Hina) that motivated this choice.
 The former example made the change by killing a fellow marine For the Evulz.
 Both of these characters are still antagonists to the Straw Hat Crew, no matter what side of the law they're on.